osisoft/Edge-Data-Store-Docs/content/overview/eds-overview.md

 ## Data ingress to Edge Data Store

 Edge Data Store can ingress data in a number of ways.
 There are two built-in adapters: [EDS Modbus TCP](xref:modbusQuickStart) and [EDS OPC UA](xref:opcUaQuickStart).
-Data can also be ingressed using OSIsoft Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.
+Data can also be ingressed using Open Message Format [(OMF)](xref:omfQuickStart) and the Sequential Data Store [SDS](xref:sdsWritingData) REST APIs.

 The following diagram depicts an OMF data ingress scenario in the Edge Data Store: